AviTrader sponsorship ad

 What will be the likely impact for Boeing?

 Boeing currently has 104 737 MAX 9 aircraft on order backlog, the least of any Boeing 737 MAX model.
 In terms of capacity, the MAX 9 sits between the most popular Boeing 737 MAX 8 and the largest 737 MAX 10 variants.
-However, in terms of demand, the MAX 9 lags all variants, particularly since the launch of the MAX 10.
+However, in terms of demand, the MAX 9 lags all other variants, particularly since the launch of the MAX 10.

 It is unlikely that there will be any meaningful impact to 737 MAX deliveries and IBA also does not expect the recent events to impact the backlog for the MAX 9.
 Customers will remain committed to the type in IBA’s opinion.